theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ## Setup

-The extension will start in any solution with a `tailwind.config.{js,cjs,mjs,ts,cts,mts}` file in any project.
+The extension will start in any v3 solution with a `tailwind.config.{js,cjs,mjs,ts,cts,mts}` file in any project.

 If your configuration file is named differently/not found by the extension, you can set the file by right-clicking on it (must be a `.js` or `.ts` file).

+In v4 projects, you must manually set your CSS configuration file in your `tailwind.extension.json` file, which can be updated by right-clicking on the desired file.

 ## Features